zzzprojects/EntityFramework-Classic/README.md

 - [C# Eval Function](https://entityframework-classic.net/csharp-eval-function)

 ## What will happen to your other prime & free libraries on Entity Framework?
-Basically, nothing will change, we will keep supporting them all.
+Basically, nothing will change.
+We will keep supporting them all.

 - [Entity Framework Extensions](https://entityframework-extensions.net/): EF Classic has a dependency to this library.
 - [Eval Expression.NET](https://eval-expression.net/): EF Classic has a dependency to this library.